Overview of Research Topics

 The electron, phonon and spin transport in a nanoscale junction could also be investigated in the absence or presence of surroundings, such as an electric field (gate and bias voltages or local charge), a magnetic field, a laser beam or a molecular environment (water, solvent, gases, biological spices, donors and acceptors, etc).

 We co-develop the next generation quantum transport simulation tool: GOLLUM which is a program that computes the charge, spin and thermal transport properties of multi-terminal nano-scale junctions.
-The program can compute transport properties of either user-defined systems described by a tight-binding Hamiltonian, or more material-specific properties of systems composed of real atoms described by DFT Hamiltonians.
-For more information please visit GOLLUM page.
+For more information, visit GOLLUM page.

 Electrons and phonons (i.e. vibrations due to heat) both behave quantum-mechanically like waves and so they can exhibit interference.
 When a single molecule is attached to metallic electrodes, de Broglie waves of electrons entering the molecule from one electrode and leaving from the other form a complex interference pattern inside the molecule.
 These patterns called "quantum interference" could be utilized to optimize the single-molecule device performance.